xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

   2701:d01:3344:4517:: = 2701:d01:3344:4517:**0**::/64  VS 2701:D01:3344:**0**::/64

-- In LAB environment we can capture the packet on egress to verify the translation using the "monitor np counter" tool.
+4. It is helpful to verify the packet matching corresponding counter to examine if that is matching the defined rules.
+In the LAB environment we can capture the packet on egress to verify the translation using the "monitor np counter" tool.

 **NOTE**: This tool will have to reset the NPU upon the traffic collection completion which can cause ~150msec of traffic loss on this NPU thus its recoomended to use it only in LAB environemnt or during the Maintenance Window.